This morning, a giant Trojan horse was parked across the street from Nipissing MPP Vic Fedeli's constituency office in downtown North Bay.

 Henri Giroux, co-chair of the North Bay Health Coalition, believes the horse paints a grim picture for the future of public health care in Ontario.

-"We need to stop this government.
-And I don't care any government that's in power," Giroux stated passionately during the small rally Wednesday morning.
+"We need to stop this government," Giroux stated passionately during the small rally Wednesday morning.

 "I don't care who it is in power.
 All I know is that this is not acceptable.
 Our health care is our health care.
 We have a card that was given to us when we were born to say that everything is going to be free."